-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 61.2 million adolescents over 12 years old abuse drugs or alcohol, one in five adolescents have at least one depressive episode a year, and 13.5% of young adults struggle with both mental health challenges and addiction.
-When teens struggle with both mental health challenges and addiction, the combination derails their lives.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 61.2 million adolescents over the age of 12 engage in drug abuse or alcohol misuse.
+Additionally, one in five adolescents experiences at least one depressive episode each year, and 13.5% of young adults struggle with both a substance use disorder and a co-occurring disorder.
+When teens face the dual challenges of substance abuse and other mental disorders, the combination can derail their lives, making recovery even more difficult.

 Mental Health and Substance Use